toitlang/toit/README.md

 We use [GitHub Discussions](https://github.com/toitlang/toit/discussions) to discuss and learn and we follow a [code of conduct](CODE_OF_CONDUCT.md) in all our community interactions.

+## Community

+Use this [invite](https://discord.gg/ugjgGbW6) to join our Discord server, and follow the development and get help.
+We're eager to hear your experience trying out Toit.

 ## References

 The Toit language is the foundation for the [Toit platform](https://toit.io/) that brings robust serviceability